pywbem/pywbem/docs/mocksupport.rst

         ip1 = params['IP1']

         # Access the mock repository through the faked connection object.
-        # In case of a static CIM method, objectname is a CIMClassName object.
+        # In case of a static CIM method, objectname is a
+        :class:`~pywbem.CIMClassName` object.
         cl = conn.GetClass(objectname)

         # Set return value and output parameters